awsdocs/aws-cdk-guide/v2/languages.md

 Other JVM and \.NET CLR languages may also be used in theory, but we do not offer official support at this time\.

+**Note**
+This Guide does not currently include instructions or code examples for Go aside from [Working with the AWS CDK in Go](work-with-cdk-go.md)\.

 The AWS CDK is developed in one language, TypeScript\.
 To support the other languages, the AWS CDK utilizes a tool called [https://github.com/aws/jsii](https://github.com/aws/jsii) to generate language bindings\.

 We attempt to offer each language's usual conventions to make development with the AWS CDK as natural and intuitive as possible\.
+For example, we distribute AWS Construct Library modules using your preferred language's standard repository, and you install them using the language's standard package manager\.
+Methods and properties are also named using your language's recommended naming patterns\.

-The following are a few examples:
+The following are a few code examples:

 ------
 #### [ TypeScript ]